yen223/yens-blog-v2/articles/20241202-interesting-postgres-features.md

 ---
-title: "A few interesting Postgres features"
+title: "Useful Postgres features you might not know about"
 slug: "interesting-postgres-features"
 date: "2024-12-02"
 published: true